MAT: Eligibility, Benefits and Risks

 Where Can I Get MAT?

-At Recovery Unplugged, we offer medication-assisted treatment for addiction to prescription painkillers, heroin and synthetic opioids, including fentanyl.
+At Recovery Unplugged, we offer medication-assisted treatment for addiction to prescription painkillers, heroin, and synthetic opioids, including fentanyl.
 Call us today at 1-855-384-5794 to speak with a professional.
 We are available 24 hours a day, seven days a week.
-Most major private insurance plans are accepted and we have treatment centers conveniently located across the country.
+Most major private insurance plans are accepted and we have treatment centers conveniently located nationwide.
 It’s important to realize that MAT is not a substitute for other elements of treatment and should only be administered alongside behavioral therapy as part of a comprehensive rehab program.